modular-component/website/docs/usage/writing-custom-stages.md

 >(field: Field, useComputeValue: (args: GetArgsFor<Context, Field>) => Value) {
   return addTo<Context>()
     .on(field)
-    .use((args) => useComputeValue(args))
+    .provide((args) => useComputeValue(args))
 }
 ```

 #### `GetValueGetterFor` and `wrap` (recommended)

-Rather than forcing your users to provide a function each time, you can opt in for letting them choose between a function
+Rather than forcing your users to provide a function each time, you can opt for letting them choose between a function
 or a direct value through the `GetValueGetterFor`.
 This type takes the `Context` and `Field` and a third `Type` parameter (which can be generic too!)
 and creates a type accepting either a raw value of type `Type`, or a function of type `(args: GetArgsFor<Context, Field>) => Type`.